erazor83/libsdisp/README.md

 ============
 ![Display/Crius](doc/img/crius.jpg "Display/Crius")

-a speedy C library for accessing Dynamixel AX servos
+a c library with abstraction for small displays

 about
 -------------------------